 - Licensed in the State of Tennessee.
 Providers receive a new license each year and it's considered proof of compliance; therefore, no site visit is required. - Professional liability coverage of \$1,000,000 per case/ \$3,000,000 aggregate. - General liability insurance. - > Malpractice claims history for past five years.
 NPDB reports or self-reported. - Accreditation by: AAAASF (QUAD A), AAAHC/URAC, AAPM, AASM, ABCOP, ACHC, AOA, CABC, CARF, CHAP, CIHQ, COA, CORF, CUC, DNV-GL, HFAP, HQAA, National Association of Boards of Pharmacy, NBAOS, SAMHSA, UCAOA, or The Joint Commission (TJC).
-If not accredited, a site visit review or copy of state site visit. - > Certification from Medicare, Medicaid, TRICARE or state agencies if applicable - > Clinical Laboratory Improvement Amendments (CLIA) certificate, if applicable - > DEA certificate, if applicable - > History of federal and/or state sanctions (Medicare or TennCare). - > An attestation to the correctness and completion of the application.
+If not accredited.
+State or Federal review in lieu of a site visit in the last 3 years. - Clinical Laboratory Improvement Amendments (CLIA) certificate, if applicable - > DEA certificate, if applicable - History of federal and/or state sanctions - An attestation to the correctness and completion of the application.